MasterOfTheTiger/bible-translation-lookup/README.md

 ## Introduction

-`bible-translation-lookup` gets a bible translation object from its name, abbreviation or alias
+`bible-translation-lookup` gets a bible translation JSON object from a bible translation name, abbreviation or alias.

-It works both server side and client side
+It works both server side and client side.